swillis/thesamwillis/README.md

 - Clone the repo from Github
 - Download and install the Hammer app
 - Download and install Takana
-- Add the project to Hammer app and run it in your browser!
+- Add the project to Hammer app and run it in your browser*!

 *Images coming soon.